 The children’s day begins with a greeting and handshake from their teacher, followed by a two-hour period called the main lesson.
 Main lesson is devoted to the study of a particular academic discipline (such as math, writing, literature, science, geography, history, and drama) and is taught in blocks lasting for three to four week duration.
 This rotation of subjects allows for a concentrated in-depth study while recognizing the student's need for variety and time to experience/internalize the subject matter.
 In addition to the comprehensive language arts, math, science, and social studies of the main lesson, each student attends continuing classes in French, vocal and instrumental music, speech and drama, movement education, painting, drawing, modeling, and handwork.
 French, music and movement are taught by Subject Teachers, generally twice per week.

 Waldorf teachers bring a creative approach to the curriculum that educates the whole child—the heart and hands, as well as the head.
-Ideally (but not always), the class teacher will accompany the same class of children from first grade through eighth, teaching core academic subjects – thus, providing an extraordinary continuity in curriculum and a deep understanding, appreciation, and love for each child.
+With Orchard Valley's Combined Class model, one class teacher will accompany the same class from grades 2/3 through 4/5, then a second class teacher will carry the same combined group of students through until all graduate from 8th grade.
+The class teacher teaches the core academic subjects in the Waldorf curriculum, providing a strong continuity for the children over three to four years of working together and developing a deep understanding, appreciation, and love for each child.